jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

 red: make it fail
 ---------------------------------------------------------------------------------

 * I want the result as a string_ not a `datetime.timedelta`_ .
-I add a test to see what happens when I pass it to the str_ constructor?
+I add a test to see what happens when I pass it to the str_ constructor_

   .. code-block:: python